Chase debt management plan (DMP).

-Here is an example of how this plan would provide you with some breathing room and debt relief if you qualify for it.
-Say for example you owe JP Morgan Chase $20,000 on your credit card.
-Under this DMP, your monthly payment would be only $400 in the regular Chase Call to Action DMP and $350 in the hardship debt management program, both of which are a major reduction from the typical payment you would otherwise need to make.
+Here is an example of how this Call to Action plan would provide customers with some breathing room and debt relief if you qualify for it.
+Say for example a person were to owe JP Morgan Chase $20,000 on their credit card.
+Under this DMP, the borrower’s monthly payment would be only $400 in the regular Chase Call to Action DMP and $350 in the hardship debt management program, both of which are a major reduction from the typical payment the anyone would otherwise need to make.

-Some background on this program is that as of March 31, 2009, the top 10 credit card issuers across America, including Chase, have all agreed to implement numerous changes necessary to provide both a more affordable Standard Debt Management Plan and a Hardship DMP.
-This is being offered to eligible consumers who need help getting out of debt and are seeking to avoid bankruptcy.
-The program is really targeted at those who do not have sufficient household income to qualify for a traditional DMP.
+Some background on this program is that as that the top 10 credit card issuers across America, including Chase, have all agreed to implement numerous changes necessary to provide both a more affordable Standard Debt Management Plan and a Hardship DMP.
+So anyone that is struggling has a few different options available to them as sometimes one solution will be more effective than another.

 The key elements of the Chase Call to Action DMPs is that it will allow individuals and families to maintain a reasonable monthly budget.
 The goal is to allow consumers all of the following.

 - One is to give people enough flexibility so that they can pay both their standard bills and debts.

 - The second benefit is the service will help people establish a savings account for financial emergencies.